 - Wesfarmers’ approach to defining report content (‘materiality assessment’)

 - Wesfarmers’ reported alignment to ‘core’ level of ‘in accordance’ requirements of the Global Reporting Initiative’s (GRI) Sustainability Reporting Standards (‘GRI Standards’)

-- Sustainability information, including the performance metrics set out in the table below, presented on Wesfarmers’ website under wesfarmers.com.au/sustainability as at 23 September 2020
+- Selected sustainability and Indigenous affairs disclosures, including the performance metrics set out in the table below, presented on Wesfarmers’ website under wesfarmers.com.au/sustainability as at 26 August 2021.

 |Community contributions (AUD)|

 |Aboriginal and Torres Strait Islander procurement spend (AUD)|